yogthos/yuggoth/README.md

 java -jar target/yuggoth-1.0-standalone.jar
 ```

-To specify a different port you can either specify it as an argument or put it in the `$PORT` environment variable
+To specify a different port you can either pass it as an argument or put it in the `$PORT` environment variable

 ## License